Michal2SAB/Stick-Arena-Mobile-Stats-Checker/README.md

 # StickArena-Mobile-Stats-Checker
-A stats checking app for stick arena I made some time ago for mobile (android) in android studio.
+A stats checking app for stick arena that I made some time ago for mobile platform (android) in android studio.
+In Java.